googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 used to represent a basic shape.

-NOTE: Shapes can also be derived using PaintGlyph tables in combination with other tables, such as PaintTransformed (see 5.7.11.1.5) or PaintComposite (see 5.7.11.1.6).
+NOTE: Shapes can also be derived using PaintGlyph tables in combination with other tables, such as PaintTransform (see 5.7.11.1.5) or PaintComposite (see 5.7.11.1.6).

 The PaintGlyph table has a field for the glyph ID, plus an offset to a child